awsdocs/amazon-personalize-developer-guide/doc_source/incremental-data-updates.md

 **How New Records Influence Recommendations**

 If you have already created a solution version \(trained a model\), new items and users influence recommendations as follows:
-+ For *new items* to influence recommendations, you must retrain the model after adding the item\.
++  For *new items*, if you trained the model using the User\-Personalization recipe, Amazon Personalize automatically updates the model every two hours, and after each update the new items influence recommendations\.
+See [User\-Personalization Recipe](native-recipe-new-item-USER_PERSONALIZATION.md)\.

+   For any other recipe, you must re\-train the model for the new items to influence recommendations\.
 +  For *new users*, recommendations will initially be for popular items only\.
 As you record events for the user, recommendations will be more relevant\.
 For more information, see [Recording Events](recording-events.md)\.

 **Topics**